Protect yourself from charity scams

-It’s okay if your heart strings are tugged, but you should never feel like your arm is being twisted.
-If you are feeling pressured, are faced with aggression, or are having an emergency deadline put on your donation, this might be a scam.
+It’s OK if your heartstrings are tugged, but you should never feel like your arm is being twisted.
+If you feel pressured, are faced with aggression, or have an emergency deadline put on your donation, it might be a scam.

-A legitimate charity is going to provide an opportunity for a paper trail and receipts.
-If you are being told any of the following, do some more investigating:
+A legitimate charity will willingly provide a paper trail and receipt.
+If you’re being told any of the following, do some more investigating:

-- That a check needs to be made out to them personally because it will help accounting
+- For accounting purposes, your check needs to be made out to an individual

 - How funds will be distributed

 - When funds will be allocated

 - What percentage of donations directly benefit the cause

 There are so many incredible nonprofit organizations in our community, and any one of them receiving a cash donation or in-kind gift will be happy to answer your questions.

 2. Abnormal behavior